reebalazs/bottlecap/bottlecap/docs/index.rst

 :mod:`bottlecap`:  One View to Rule them All
 ============================================

-This package provides two features:

-- Reusable interfaces, views, utilities, and adapters which define the :mod:`bottlecap` framework.

-- a sample WSGI application demonstrating use of the framework.
+This package provides a sample WSGI application demonstrating use of the various views and adapters which make up the ``bottlecap`` frameworks.

 .. toctree::
    :maxdepth: 2

    architecture
-   api

 Indices and tables
 ==================